bmp-dot/nutanixapibootcamp/api_image_list/api_image_list.rst

-Exercise 3: List the images on the cluster
+Exercise: List the images on the cluster
 +++++++++++++++++++++++++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window